lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-ACKAlwaysRcv}} shows an example of a corresponding state machine.

-{{DwFragTimer}} provides a discussion on the receiver behavior for downlink fragment transmission in LPWANs with asymmetric links.

 ### ACK-on-Error mode {#ACK-on-Error-subsection}

 The ACK-on-Error mode supports LPWAN technologies that have variable MTU and out-of-order delivery.
+It operates with links that provide a feedback path from the reassembler to the fragmenter.
+See {{AsymLinks}} for a discussion on using ACK-on-Error mode on quasi-bidirectional links.

 In ACK-on-Error mode, windows are used.